CovertRob/LS-Backend-Core/PY110/lesson_3/21_pedac.md

   - append first two cards to the player's hand
   - appends last two cards to the dealer's hand

-- **define calculate_ace function** - performs the task of deciding whether an Ace card value needs to be 1 or 11

-- **define hit function** - this generic function performs the 'hit' function of the 21 game (deal another card)
+- **define hit function** - this generic function performs the 'hit' function of the 21 game (deal another card), take in board, deck, and dealer/player argument
+  - pop a card from the deck
+  - add it to the dealer or player's hands in the board argument

 - **define stay function** - this generic function performs the 'stay' function of the 21 game (end your turn basically)
+  - might not need this

 - **define player_action function** - controls the player hitting or staying
+  - *WHILE* true:
+    - *PRINT* do you want to hit or stay?
+    - *IF* hit, go to hit function
+    - *ELSE* break
+    - Update the display of the game board

-- **define dealer_action function** - controls the dealer hitting or staying
+- **define dealer_action function** - controls the dealer hitting or staying, takes in deck and board arguments
+  - *WHILE* the total of the dealer's hand is less than 17
+    - hit
+    - display the updated game board

-- **define check_for_bust function** - checks if either player or dealer busted
+- **define check_for_bust function** - checks if either player or dealer busted, takes in game_board argument
   - should return who busted so main game loop can display the winner
+  - *SET* cards for player by *GET* cards from player hand from game board
+  - *SET* cards for dealer by *GET* cards from dealer hand from game board
+  - *IF* add_up_hand of player is greater than 21 return
+  - *IF* add_up_hand of dealer is greater than 21 return
+  - return none if neither busted

 - **define check_for_winner function** - checks if either player or dealer won aka got to 21
+  - on player hand, add_up_hand
+  - on dealer hand, add_up_hand
+  - If either is 21, they win
-  - should return who won so main game loop can display the winner
+  - If either not 21, return the highest one as winner
+  - If a tie, return tie

 - **define play_round function** - takes in deck and board arguments, controls the looping and functions governing dealer and player rules
   - call to player_action function to execute their loop